Last update Dec. 10, 2022

-Antispasmodic drug used for treatment of Irritable Colon Syndrome and in the treatment of infant and young child vomiting (Pediamecum 2015).
+Antispasmodic drug with antimuscarinic and weak opioid agonist effects used for treatment of Irritable Colon Syndrome and in the treatment of infant and young child vomiting (Pediamecum 2015).
+Oral administration.

 At latest update, no relevant published data concerning excretion into breast milk were found.